giacecco/quantified/README.md

 ###Command line tools

 ####Jawbone Up (upcl)
-    node ./upcl.js command --email email --password password [--out filename]
+    node ./upcl.js command --email email --password password [--csv jpath]

-where _command_ is one of: [band](http://eric-blue.com/projects/up-api/#JawboneUPAPI-DetailedActivityData), [sleeps](http://eric-blue.com/projects/up-api/#JawboneUPAPI-SleepSummaryData), [sleepssnapshot](http://eric-blue.com/projects/up-api/#JawboneUPAPI-SleepDetailedData%28Snapshot%29), [workouts](http://eric-blue.com/projects/up-api/#JawboneUPAPI-WorkoutSummaryData) (to be expanded as ready), while _email_ and _password_ are the credentials required to authenticate on the Jawbone servers.
+Returns the raw JSON output of the execution of the _/nudge/api/users/user_xid/band_ API. _command_ is one of: [band](http://eric-blue.com/projects/up-api/#JawboneUPAPI-DetailedActivityData), [sleeps](http://eric-blue.com/projects/up-api/#JawboneUPAPI-SleepSummaryData), [sleepssnapshot](http://eric-blue.com/projects/up-api/#JawboneUPAPI-SleepDetailedData%28Snapshot%29), [workouts](http://eric-blue.com/projects/up-api/#JawboneUPAPI-WorkoutSummaryData) (to be expanded as ready), while _email_ and _password_ are the credentials required to authenticate on the Jawbone servers.

+Alternatively, the tool can output to csv format, but in that case it is necessary to specify one point in the original JSON structure that can be 'flattened' to csv.
+This is achieved by specifying a 'jpath', that is a JSON equivalent to XPath.
+See the [node-jPath project page](https://github.com/stsvilik/node-jpath) to find out more.

+If, for example, the API returned:

+    { "meta": { "user_xid": "[removed]", "message":"OK", "code":200, "time":1384158919 },
+      "data": { "ticks": [
+						   { "value": {
+						   		"distance": 27,
+						   		"active_time": 27,
+						   		"aerobic": false,
+						   		"calories": 1.66470658779,
+						   		"steps": 41,
+						   		"time": 1380588480,
+						   		"speed": 1 }
+						   },
+						   { "value": {
+						   		"distance": 3,
+						   		"active_time": 2,
+						   		"aerobic": false,
+						   		"calories": 0.167267397046,
+						   		"steps": 4,
+						   		"time": 1380588540,
+						   		"speed": 1 }
+						   },
+						   (...)

+the jPath path we are interested in is _data.ticks.value_.
+If we then run:

+    node upcl.js band --fromDate 2013-10-01 --toDate 2013-10-31 -e john-appleseed@mac.com -p password --csv data.ticks.value > band.csv

+we will be saving a csv file named _band.csv_, with one line being created for every item in 'data.ticks', with one column for every property in the 'value' property of each item.
+The file contents will look like:

+    distance,active_time,aerobic,calories,steps,time,speed
+    27,27,,1.66470658779,41,1380588480,1
+    3,2,,0.167267397046,4,1380588540,1
+    (...)

 ##Credits